-- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply: - ♦ You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - ◆ and you must get approval in advance from our plan before you are admitted to the facility, or your stay will not be covered.
+- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply: - You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - \circ and you must get approval in advance from our plan before you are admitted to the facility, or your stay will not be covered.

-Note: Covered services are subject to the same limitations and cost-sharing required for services provided by network providers as described in Chapter 4, the Medical Benefits Chart found at the front of the EOC, and Chapter 12.
+Note: Covered services are subject to the same limitations and cost-sharing required for services provided by network providers as described in Chapter 4 and Chapter 12.

-Section 7 - Rules for ownership of durable medical equipment
+SECTION 7 Rules for ownership of durable medical equipment

-Section 7.1 - Will you own the durable medical equipment after making a certain number of payments under our plan?
+Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?